OleksiyRudenko/default-beauty.css/README.md

 The idea behind is to beautify a bit default styles whenever you just cannot (or just do not want to) pay much efforts to styling yet.

+Not really beautiful but rather anything you might live with for a while.

 [![default-beauty](image/default-beauty-preview.png)](image/default-beauty-big.png)

 [Check live demo](https://oleksiyrudenko.github.io/default-beauty.css/).